 Q. Is MagniLife FDA-approved?

-A. Metformin and glyburide are APIs found in FDA-approved drugs used to treat type 2 diabetes.
+A. Metformin and glyburide are APIS in FDA-approved drugs for treating type 2 diabetes.

-Q. Is Vicks Vapor Rub good for neuropathy?
+Q. Is Vicks Vapour Rub good for neuropathy?

-A. Vicks Vapor Rub Massaging one’s feet with Vicks, particularly in the dark, soothes neuropathic pain and distress in one’s feet and legs.
-It is also excellent for softening your toenails and diminishing common toenail problems.
+A. Vicks Vapour Rub Massaging one with Vicks, particularly in the dark, soothes neuropathic pain and distress.
+It is also excellent for softening toenails and diminishing common toenail problems.

-Q. Does CBD oil help neuropathy pain in feet?
+Q. Does CBD oil help neuropathy pain in the feet?

 A. With neuropathy, CBD research is even more limited.
-However, there’s some promise that CBD can help with neuropathy pain.
+However, the promise is that CBD can help with neuropathy pain.

-And because CBD has relatively mild side effects, using CBD to assist ease this sort of pain could also be a suitable alternative to other potential pain relievers, like opioids.
+And because CBD has relatively mild side effects, using CBD to assist in easing this sort of pain could also be a suitable alternative to other potential pain relievers, like opioids.

 Q. Is Vaseline good for diabetic feet?

 A. Use unscented lotion or petroleum jelly (Vaseline) on your feet, though not between your toes.
-Diabetes can cause very dry skin, which successively can cause cracking and other problems.
-But remember, DON’T put lotion or Vaseline between your toes.
+Diabetes can cause dehydrated skin, which can cause cracking and other problems.
+But remember, DON’T lotion or Vaseline between your toes.

 Q. Is walking good for neuropathy?

 A. Exercise.
-Regular exercise, like walking 3 times every week, can reduce neuropathy pain, improve muscle strength, and help control blood glucose levels.
-Gentle routines like yoga and t’ai chi may additionally help.
+Regular exercise, like walking three times a week, can reduce neuropathy pain, improve muscle strength, and help control blood glucose levels.
+Gentle routines like yoga may additionally help.

 Q. What can I put on my feet to stop them from hurting?